-I am semi-retired, having worked in the NHS as a Consultant General Adult Psychiatrist in Huntingdon and then in the Liaison Psychiatry Department of Addenbrooke’s Hospital as a Consultant Psychiatrist in Medical Psychotherapy.
-I still work on a voluntary basis for the NHS one day a week providing CAT therapy and supervision.
+I am retired from the NHS as a Consultant General Adult Psychiatrist in Huntingdon and then in the Liaison Psychiatry Department of Addenbrooke’s Hospital as a Consultant Psychiatrist in Medical Psychotherapy.
 I have also worked as the psychiatrist for the Cambridge University Student Counselling Service for over 10 years, until my retirement.

 I trained in Cognitive Analytic Therapy (CAT) in the early 1990’s and am a supervisor, trainer and past Chair of the national Association for Cognitive Analytic Therapy (ACAT) from 2017 until 2020.